mikalai-hryb/notes/general-terms.md

 ## CPU
 CPU - Central Processing Unit.

+## Data Structure
+The data structure is the storage area and the algorithms that organize the objects in that storage.

+## Data Type
+A data type defines the values and operations allowed for a single expression or object.

 ## Discrete Data Center
 A discrete data center refers to a type of data center infrastructure that is physically separate or distinct from other data center facilities.
 It is